 Spotting scopes are most commonly found in the professional birdwatcher’s toolbox, but there are a wide array of other uses that spotting scopes are good for.
 Here they are listed below:

 Hunters need to always maintain their advantage when it comes to stalking their prey.
 And that advantage usually comes with being able to see their every move without them noticing and being spooked.
-Spotting scopes help the hunter achieve this by allowing him or her to monitor the movements of their prey in order to eventually have a successful hunt.
+A spotting scope cannot replace good hunting binoculars but is a good addition to the hunter’s equipment.
+Spotting scopes are particularly helpful to monitor the movements of game over a very long distance.

 Surveillance is also another popular use when it comes to spotting scopes.
 In lieu of a pair of binoculars, the spotting scope allows the user to conduct surveillance of targets that are at a very far distance.
 This is often found in military applications where stealth is key and the high magnification levels of the spotting scope come in handy.